davidshq/miqa-notes/quick-reference-django.md

 NOTE: The app name is not `miqa` or `miqa.core` but `core`.
 You can verify this by executing `Project._meta.app_label` in the Django shell.

 `docker-compose run --rm django ./manage.py dumpdata core.Setting > setting.json`

+NOTE: Review the file once the export is done to ensure no extra text was included by the dump.
+Also recommend using a JSON prettifier to make the export readable.